-In C++, the atomic_compare_exchange_strong method is normally used to implement the classic compare and swap operation.
+In C++, the atomic\compare\exchange\strong method is normally used to implement the classic compare and swap operation.
 It is typically referred to as the CAS operation.
-We shall refer to this method as the CAS method, henceforth.
 The standard format of this method is as follows: CAS(&val,&old,new).
 The logic is as follows.
 If the comparison is successful (val==old), then val is set equal to new.
 Given that we are passing a pointer to val, the value of val can be modified within this function.
-If they are unequal (val \neq old), then old is set equal to the value of val.
+If they are not equal (val $\neq$ old), then old is set equal to the value of val.
 The pseudocode of this method is shown in Listing 5.5.
 Note that the entire method executes atomically using x86's cmpxchg instruction.